These 1-Bowl Pumpkin Chocolate Chip Muffins are vegan, rich, moist, and decadent; aka, the perfect chocolatey treat for breakfast or dessert!

-When we visit my mom, she always tries to spoil us, and she gets those huge Costco muffins that are rich and chocolatey.
+When we visit my mom, she always tries to spoil us.
+She gets these huge Costco muffins that are rich and chocolatey.
 If you go to Costco, you know what muffins I am referring to.
-They are HUGE, moist and, yes I never leave a crumb behind!
+They are HUGE, moist, and, yes I never leave a crumb behind!

 1-Bowl Pumpkin Chocolate Chip Muffins